 Recommended For: Anyone looking for an adjustable, ergonomic, mesh office chair for under $200.

 The first of two chairs by CMO to grace our list.
 CMO is a hidden gem of a brand.
-While not well-known, they do make products that are consistently above average and attractively priced, which can sometimes be a difficult proposition.
+While not well-known, they make products that are consistently above average and attractively priced, which can sometimes be difficult.

-Consider this model to be the deluxe edition of the chair we’ll talk about next.
+Consider this model the deluxe edition of the chair we’ll discuss next.
 Among other things, it offers:

-There are several things to talk about in more detail here.
-Far and away the best feature of the chair is the adjustable lumbar support, which enables you to put the support exactly where you want it.
+Several things should be discussed in more detail here.
+The best feature of the chair is the adjustable lumbar support, which enables you to put the support exactly where you want it.

-In our view, the second-best ergonomic feature is the waterfall-style seat, which, when combined with the height-adjustment range makes it a comfortable seating experience for a wide range of users.
-Throw in the fact that this chair can support up to 350 pounds of user weight and you’ve got a surprisingly robust chair.
+In our view, the second-best ergonomic feature is the waterfall-style seat, which, when combined with the height-adjustment range, makes it comfortable for a wide range of users.
+Throw in the fact that this chair can support up to 350 pounds of user weight, and you’ve got a surprisingly robust chair.

 The armrests are a bit of a disappointment, however.
 Rather than being ergonomically sculpted, they’re simple T-shaped struts.
 Padded, yes, but we’d have much preferred to see an additional ergonomic design element here.

 The other minor disappointment is the headrest.
-First, kudos to CMO for including it and for making it height-adjustable, but we’ve seen less expensive chairs offer articulated headrests, so we know it’s possible.
+First, thank CMO for including it and making it height-adjustable, but we’ve seen less expensive chairs offer articulated headrests, so we know it’s possible.
 That and the armrests are the model’s two primary weaknesses in our view.

 Ultimately though, it depends on how you plan to use it.
 Neither of the model’s weaknesses are deal breakers, and it’s a good value for the money.
 We recommend it.